pandurangpatil/llm-chat/initial-design.md

 **Tasks:**
 - Implement prompt builder and call-proxy logic (local or remote)
 - SSE streaming for `POST /api/threads/:id/models/:model/messages`
-- Enqueue summarization jobs in DB/jobs collection
+- Trigger async summarization (non-blocking) and track in operations collection

 **Acceptance:**
 - Streaming API exercised by integration tests (can be mocked or actual local Ollama if the CI environment supports it)